AsratY/MekinaWebsite/README.md

 # MekinaWebsite
-Mekina Car booking website for tesing purpose
+Mekina Car booking website for tesing purpose only!!
 In order to run the wesite one has to :-
 **Edit the Connection strings in appsettings.json file **create migration